PIG BOMB (a.k.a. Bacon Explosion)

 Cook in a smoker until the internal temperature is over 165 degrees F (average 2.5-3 hours).
 If using a regular grill, wrap the log in heavy-duty aluminum foil, and place it in the coolest area of the grill.
 When done, brush on more barbecue sauce, slice and serve.
 Kaiser rolls are a good start (but I prefer it nekked, 'cos then you can eet moar).

 Note that most online images show absolutely letter-perfect specimens, almost certainly prepared by professional food stylists.
-For one thing, it's virtually impossible to find such precise bacon slices as you see in the photos.
+For one thing, it's virtually impossible to find such precise bacon slices as you'll see in their photos.
 For another, visual style has zero impact on taste.
 So, I don't even try for such precision.
-No one has every complained that their slices do not have a perfect pinwheel of bacon bits.
+No one has every complained that their slices do not have perfect pinwheels of bacon bits.

-Not responsible for cardiac arrest, spontaneous combustion, blindness, or any other illness or injury sustained from the consumption of my Pig Bomb.
+Not responsible for cardiac arrest, spontaneous combustion, blindness, or any other illness or injury sustained from the consumption of a Pig Bomb.